Sidharth1998/Item_Catalog/Readme.md

 Item Catalog App

 Introduction -
 In this project I made a website in which can login with your gmail accounts securely and create,update,read and delete the items.
-In this project you will have different categories and the items reuired for that particular category is also present.
+In this project you will have different categories and the items required for that particular category is also present.
 There wil be small description of the items present.

 To Run -
 I have written this code in python using flask framework.